How to Perform a Clean Boot in Windows

 Step 2: Configure a Clean Boot

-1. In the System Configuration window, navigate to the Services tab.
+1. In the System Configuration window, head over to the Services tab.

 Step 3: Manage Startup Programs

-2. In the Task Manager, disable all startup programs by right-clicking each and selecting Disable.
+2. In Task Manager, you can disable all startup programs by right-clicking on each one and selecting "Disable."

-3. Close Task Manager and return to the System Configuration window.
+3. Once you’re done, close Task Manager and go back to the System Configuration window.

 Step 4: Restart Your Computer

-Click OK in the System Configuration window and restart your PC.
-Your computer will boot with only essential services and programs.
+Finally, click OK in the System Configuration window and restart your PC.
+Your computer will now boot up with just the essential services and programs running.

 After the Clean Boot

-1. Test the Issue: Check if the problem persists in the clean boot state.
+1. Test the Issue: First, check if the problem still exists while in the clean boot state.

-2. Identify the Conflict: Gradually enable services and startup programs to isolate the problematic one.
+2. Identify the Conflict: Gradually turn on services and startup programs to pinpoint the one causing the issue.

-• Return to System Configuration > Services to re-enable individual services.
+• Go back to System Configuration > Services to re-enable each service individually.

-• Use Task Manager to enable startup programs one at a time.
+• Use Task Manager to activate startup programs one at a time.

 3. Restore Normal Boot:

-• Open System Configuration, select Normal startup under the General tab, and restart your computer.
+• Open System Configuration, choose Normal startup under the General tab, and then restart your computer.

 Relevant Articles